 Required registration and licensing

-To work as a scaffolder in Western Australia, you will need to obtain a High Risk Work license from WorkSafe.
+To work as a scaffolder in Western Australia, you must obtain a High Risk Work Licence from WorkSafe.

-Workers in the construction industry must undergo safety induction training and be issued with a Construction Induction Card (commonly known as a “white card”).
+Scaffolders working in the construction industry must undergo safety induction training and be issued with a Construction Induction Training Card (commonly known as a "White Card").
 In WA, training is conducted by registered training organisations authorised by WorkSafe.